 Via Negativa 2008

-The composition is unmistakable: van Gogh’s Sunflowers — one of the most recognisable images in the canon.
-But here, all colour has been stripped away.
-What remains is the frame of the painting, not just visually, but conceptually: line, shape, placement — the architecture of presence without the flesh.
+The composition is unmistakable: van Gogh’s Sunflowers, among the most recognisable images in the canon.
+Here, colour has been stripped away.
+What remains is structure — line, shape, placement — the framework of the painting without its chromatic force.

 Exhibited: